About the Ask-a-Nurse Helpline

 The ISF operates an Ask-a-Nurse Helpline service which provides direct, accessible and specialist guidance for people affected by all types of skin conditions in Ireland.

-The Ask-a-Nurse Helpline operates on an appointment model, this allows us to match people seeking support with a nurse best suited to help with the skin condition or issue being experienced.
+The Helpline operates on an appointment model.
+This allows us to match each person seeking support with a nurse best suited to discuss the skin condition or issue they are experiencing.

-The service offers an uniterrupted opportunity for a personalised, private, and meaningful exhange about your skin with a specialised nurse.
+The service offers an uninterrupted opportunity for a personalised, private, and meaningful exchange with a dermatology nurse specialist.

 You can contact us by clicking the link below.
 The service is completely free.

-We are very grateful to our sponsors for their support of the Ask-a-Nurse Helpline in 2023, AbbVie, Amgen, Novartis, Pfizer, Sanofi, and UCB.
+We are very grateful to our sponsors for their support of the Ask‑a‑Nurse Helpline in 2026: AbbVie, Amgen, Leo Pharma, Sanofi and UCB.

 If you need assistance, we answer general phone and e-mail queries during opening hours and where necessary, arrange a call-back appointment from an ISF nurse.

-All ISF nurses are dermatology clinical nurse specialists working in hospitals in Ireland.
-In order to assist with your query, we will ask you some basic questions to help us understand your situation, such as whether you have a diagnosis from a GP or have seen a dermatologist.
-If you have a diagnosis in advance, we will be in a better position to assist you.
+All ISF nurses are dermatology Clinical Nurse Specialists working in hospitals across Ireland.
+To help us understand your situation, we will ask some basic questions, such as whether you have a diagnosis from a GP or if you have seen a dermatologist.
+If you have a diagnosis in advance, we will be in a better position to support you.

-“I’ve been living with HS for over twenty years, I didn’t know there was help or how to get in touch with other people in the same situation.
-I spent nearly an hour speaking to a nurse about my condition, it’s an incredible service and the ISF booklet really helped me speak with my GP” – Corena (38).
+“I’ve been living with HS for over twenty years.
+I didn’t know there was help or how to get in touch with others in the same situation.
+I spent nearly an hour speaking to a nurse about my condition.
+It’s an incredible service and the ISF booklet really helped me speak with my GP.” – Corena (38)

-“My daughter has very bad eczema, she can’t sleep and I needed advice about how to use emollients properly.
-The ISF Helpline gave me excellent advice and tips” – Jane (Mother of 2-year-old).
+“My daughter has very bad eczema.
+She can’t sleep and I needed advice about how to use emollients properly.
+The ISF Helpline gave me excellent advice and tips.” – Jane (mother of a 2‑year‑old)

-“I suffer with rosacea and needed advice about a special sunscreen that suits my skin.
-The ISF had several helpful suggestions” – Susan (50).
+“I suffer with rosacea and needed advice about a sunscreen that suits my skin.
+The ISF had several helpful suggestions.” – Susan (50)

 The ISF is committed to the highest standards of privacy when dealing with your query.
 You can read our Privacy Statement here and our Terms of Use here.
 The ISF is a member of the Helplines Partnership.